Havana, Las Terrazas & Viñales Valley

 Passengers who purchase flights will depart the same day as the tour starts and return on the same day as the tour ends.

 Bienvenidos a Cuba!
 Late this afternoon, we'll arrive in Havana.
 After customs and luggage collection, we'll meet our Tour Director and driver who will accompany us throughout our journey through Cuba.
-On the way to our hotel, we'll stop at the first English-language bookstore in Cuba.
-After we check into our hotel, we'll have an orientation briefing about the week ahead and enjoy a cocktail reception before our welcome dinner.
+After we check into our hotel, we'll have an orientation briefing about the week ahead and enjoy a cocktail reception before our welcome dinner where we'll learn how to make a great Mojito!
+Salud!

 *Passengers who did not purchase flights will join the tour in Havana on Day 1.